The journey to Reimagine Work:

 Maybe that’s the most future-ready skill of all.

-Those early lessons — about joy, integrity and doing work that feels like you — stayed with me.
+Those early lessons about joy, integrity, and doing work that feels like you stayed with me.
 They were the quiet compass I carried into every chapter that followed.

-The promotion that looked like success —
+The promotion that looked like success but didn’t feel like it.

 I didn’t climb the ladder through careful planning or ambition.
 I said yes when opportunities arrived, often before I felt ready.